orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/vdcg_network_routed.md

 page_title: "cloudavenue_vdcg_network_routed Resource - cloudavenue"
 subcategory: "vDC Group (Virtual Datacenter Group)"
 description: |-
-  The cloudavenue_vdcg_network_routed resource allows you to manage a routed network whithin the VDC Group scope.
+  The cloudavenue_vdcg_network_routed resource allows you to manage a routed network within the VDC Group scope.
 If you want to manage a routed network in the vdc scope, please use the cloudavenue_edgegateway_network_routed https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/resources/edgegateway_network_routed resource.
 ---

 # cloudavenue_vdcg_network_routed (Resource)

-The `cloudavenue_vdcg_network_routed` resource allows you to manage a routed network whithin the VDC Group scope.
+The `cloudavenue_vdcg_network_routed` resource allows you to manage a routed network within the VDC Group scope.
 If you want to manage a routed network in the vdc scope, please use the [`cloudavenue_edgegateway_network_routed`](https://registry.terraform.io/providers/orange-cloudavenue/cloudavenue/latest/docs/resources/edgegateway_network_routed) resource.

 ## Example Usage